pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

    - Find Row (Custom Query): Finds a Row in a table via a custom query in your control.

-## How to use `find and create` action
+## How to use `find or create` action

-`Find and create` action enables you create a resource when it is not exist.
+`Find or create` action enables you create a resource when it is not exist.
 Here is an example:

 1. Choose `Find Table` action